Cray-HPE/docs-csm/operations/validate_csm_health.md

         1
         ```

-Additional test execution details can be found in `/opt/cray/tests/cmsdev.log` on the node where the test was run.
+Additional test execution details can be found in `/opt/cray/tests/cmsdev.log`.

 <a name="booting-csm-barebones-image"></a>
 ## 4. Booting CSM Barebones Image